 Teak Wood

-Teak is, in fact, among the most popular forms of wood not only in India but also worldwide, and it should only be used for premium applications.
+Teak is, in fact, among the most popular forms of timber not only in India but also worldwide, and it should only be used for premium applications.
 It can be mostly seen throughout Southern and Central India.

 Teak (Tectona grandis) is physically suggestive of oak, but it is lighter and more uniform .
 Its color varies from a yellow to a dark goldenbrown. – Sculpture in Wood, Jack C. Rich

-Benefits of Teak Wood
+Advantages of Teak Lumber

-Uses of Teak Wood
+Uses of Teak Lumber

 • Outdoor Furniture: Rocking chairs, outdoor dining tables, and chairs, outdoor chaise